Tianyou-Xie/Mental-Wellness/README.md

 ## 4. Complete setup/installion/usage
 State what a user needs to do when they come to your project.
 How do others start using your code or application?
 Here are the steps ...
-* Firebase.js file should be include under scripts folder with firebase API implementation
+* Firebase.js file should be included under scripts folder with firebase API implementation
-* Open AI secret must be pasted in script.js file under the function starChat()
+* Open AI secret key must be pasted in script.js file under the function starChat()
-* User chat doesnt get saved if the brower window get closed unexpectedly
+* For testing purpose use the following login credentials (Email: sarah@bcit.ca, Password: 123456)

 ## 5. Known Bugs and Limitations
 Here are some known bugs: